code-newbies/python-thursday-blog/README.md

 ## Getting Started

 ### Tech requirements

+- Python 3.4+
+- Django 1.8.x

+Using virtualenv will make installing the dependencies easier.
+And it's highly recommended to start using this tool for your projects.
+See this [link](https://realpython.com/learn/start-django/#setup) under the heading **virtualenv** for a quick explanation.

 You'll need to have installed Python 3 to begin.
 The TL;DR instructions: head to [python.org](https://www.python.org/downloads/), download and install the latest 3.x.x version for your operating system.
 For more detailed instructions, links are provided below.

 - Mac: [here](http://www.diveintopython3.net/installing-python.html#macosx) or [here](http://en.wikibooks.org/wiki/Non-Programmer%27s_Tutorial_for_Python_3/Intro#Mac_users)